FarFromLittle/Questline/ReadMe.md

 Instead, it offers a framework to create customized quest systems that are event-driven and easily maintained.

-It comes as a single modulescript, without dependencies, and needs only to be required on the server.
+It has no dependencies, and need only be required on the server.

 ``` lua
 local QuestLine = require(game.ServerStorage.QuestLine)